-Before the completion of studies, students may only participate in Pre-completion Optional Practical Training while maintaining registration of 12 credits or more during the fall and spring terms.
+Before the completion of studies, students may only participate in Pre-completion Optional Practical Training while maintaining registration of 12 credits or more during the fall and spring terms (9 credits or more for graduate students).
 This employment may not exceed 20 hours per week during the school year but may be full time during official school breaks.
 This time is deducted from the 12 months at half-time rate (ex.
 4 months before completion of studies = 2 months after completion of studies).
 Graduate students become eligible for full-time pre-completion OPT when all requirements but the thesis have been met.
 Most FIT students choose to save their 12 months for after their completion of studies in order to participate in one full year rather than short periods of part-time employment.
 Pre-completion Practical Training applications are available in our office.

 Post-completion (full-time) Optional Practical Training is only available to students on completion of all degree requirements.
 International Student Services (ISS) hosts several mandatory information sessions each semester detailing the conditions of OPT eligibility and application procedures.
 Click here for the current semester's Information Session Schedule.
 The International Student Advisor will only endorse the applications of students who attend one of these sessions during their final semester of study.
 Applications can only be endorsed when all final degree requirements are in progress; incomplete or outstanding courses will prevent students from participating in post-completion OPT.